lino-levan/pyro/www/pages/getting-started/configuration.md

 ---

-Pyro has a very simplistic view of configurations, there is only one file you need to worry about (being `pyro.yml`).
+Pyro has a very simplistic view of configurations, there is only one file you need to worry about (being `pyro.yml`/`pyro.toml`/`pyro.json`/`pyro.jsonc`).

-## What goes into a `pyro.yml`?
+## What goes into a Pyro configuration file?

-This is just a standard yaml configuration file.
+This is just a standard configuration file.
 Inside you will define all properties related to pyro and plugins you may install.

+This is an example of a `pyro.yml` configuration file:

 ```yaml
 # The title of the site